the-reefshark/tp/docs/DeveloperGuide.md

 * **Graphical User Interface (GUI)**: A visual way of interacting with a device using a variety of items (e.g. windows, tables, icons, etc.).
 * **OOP**: Object-Oriented Programming.
 * **Prefix**: A set of characters placed before a specified parameter when typing a command.
-* **Query-string**: The user keyword input to find matches when the search command is executed.
+* **Query-string**: The user keyword input (that can be one word or multiple words) to find matches when the search command is executed.

-We provide more glossaries for non-technical terms of KanBug Tracker in [Understanding KanBug Tracker ](https://ay2021s1-cs2103t-w17-1.github.io/tp/UserGuide.html#4-understanding-kanbug-tracker) section of the User Guide.
+We also provide a glossary for non-technical terms of KanBug Tracker in [Understanding KanBug Tracker ](https://ay2021s1-cs2103t-w17-1.github.io/tp/UserGuide.html#4-understanding-kanbug-tracker) section of the User Guide.

 --------------------------------------------------------------------------------------------------------------------